 After assembling a collaborative divorce team, the parties can begin attending a series of structured meetings that are non-adversarial in nature and focus on the interests and goals of each party.
 Collaborative divorces proceed at a pace dictated by the parties, which allows the couple to avoid the stress that comes along with repeatedly appearing in court.

 Once the couple has reached an agreement on all necessary issues, including the division of parental responsibilities and spousal maintenance, the parties’ attorneys will draft a document that contains the details of the agreement.
 Before the divorce can be finalized, the agreement must be submitted to the court for approval.
 In the event that the parties are unable to reach an agreement on a certain issue, they will need to litigate the case in court.
 However, neither party is allowed to retain the same attorney who represented them in the earlier proceedings.

 The process of collaborative divorce has grown in popularity in the last few years, which may partly be due to the Illinois Legislature’s decision to do away with fault-based divorce.
-In any case, this process of negotiation can help families transition more smoothly to life after divorce, so if you are considering a divorce, please contact experienced family law attorney Susan A. Marks today by calling SAM LAW OFFICE LLC at 847-255-9925.
+In any case, this process of negotiation can help families transition more smoothly to life after divorce, so if you are considering a divorce, please contact experienced Schaumburg divorce attorney Susan A. Marks today by calling SAM LAW OFFICE LLC at 847-255-9925.